Malaysia says new Islamic equity standards to lure Gulf investors

 The commission's methodology had previously included only qualitative screens; for example, it banned companies involved in sectors such as tobacco and alcohol.

-Islamic fund managers in Malaysia have six months to dispose of securities that are excluded from the list, which now has a total of 653 sharia-compliant stocks out of 914 listed on the Bursa Malaysia.
+Islamic fund managers in Malaysia have six months to dispose of securities that are excluded from the list, which now has a total of 653 sharia-compliant stocks out of 914 listed on the Bursa Malaysia (BMYS.KL).

 The new list will add 16 stocks and remove 158 that were on the previous list, which was issued in May.